 2. Hold your brush perpendicularly to the surface

-3. Get right paint consistency
+3. Get the right paint consistency

 Use creamy consistency for your white lines and inky (slightly more watery than creamy) consistency for your black and colored lines.